 The Park Subarea, identified on the Euclid/Park Subdistrict Map, extends both north and south of Broadway Boulevard, primarily along Park Avenue, to 8th Street.
 The Park Subarea includes a number of properties with higher-intensity underlying zoning (i.e., R-3, C-1 and C-2), and it also encompasses the "TUSD Block", which is located between Park Avenue, 9th Street, Fremont Avenue and Hughes Street.
-The Park Subarea is intended to be a transition between the neighborhood and the Euclid Subdistrict and includes the Lost Barrio.
+The Park Subarea south of Broadway is intended to be a transition between the Miles and Barrio San Antonio neighborhoods and the Euclid Subdistrict.

-The Iron Horse, Pie Allen and Rincon Heights Neighborhoods all overlay portions of Park, which is primarily envisioned to be a residential area where higher-density housing options are encouraged to support retail and services along the Sunshine Mile, as well as the University of Arizona.
+The Iron Horse, Pie Allen and Rincon Heights Neighborhoods all overlay portions of Park Avenue, which is primarily envisioned to be a residential area where higherdensity housing options are encouraged to support retail and services along the Sunshine Mile, as well as the University of Arizona.